 History, tourist information, and nearby accommodation

-The castle was built in 1628 by the Farquharsons of Invercauld.
-As with so many Scottish baronial homes, Braemar Castle lapsed into decay, but it was thankfully rescued, restored, and is now open to visitors during the main tourist season.
+The castle was built in 1628 for the Earl of Mar.
+It was burned in the 1689 Jacobite rebellion, and like so many Scottish baronial homes, Braemar Castle lapsed into decay.
+It was thankfully rescued, restored, and is now open to visitors during the main tourist season.

-Just over the bridge across the Cluny are the ruins of medieval Kindrochit Castle.
+Just over the bridge across Clunie Water are the ruins of medieval Kindrochit Castle.
 The castle was built in the 14th century, though tradition says that an earlier wooden fortress was built there by Malcolm Canmore in the 11th century.